The Christmas Candle

-The Christmas Candle is a 2013 British-American Christmas drama film directed by John Stephenson.
+The Christmas Candle is a 2013 Christmas drama film directed by John Stephenson.

 Introduction

 It is based on Max Lucado's novel The Christmas Candle.
-The film is an Impact and Big Book Media Production presented by Pinewood Pictures being distributed by Rick Santorum's film production company EchoLight Studios in the US and by Pinewood Pictures in the UK.
+The film is an Impact and Big Book Media production presented by Pinewood Pictures and distributed by Rick Santorum's film production company EchoLight Studios in the US and by Pinewood Pictures in the UK.
 It is Susan Boyle's debut on the big screen.
 Boyle also contributes an original song to the film, "Miracle Hymn".

 Locations

 It was shot in Gloucestershire, Worcestershire and in the Isle of Man.
 Locations included Stanway House, Tudor House in the Worcestershire village of Broadway, and the Wiltshire village of Biddestone, including the White Horse pub.
 Studio work was completed on the Isle of Man in the Mountain View Media Village studios in Lezayre.